 DUO operation, as a response to the received TBD Request frame, to the non-AP STA.

-It is TBD whether the AP can reject the request to enable the DUO mode at the STA side and the
+It is TBD whether the AP can reject the request to enable (#3071) DUO mode at the STA side and the

 enablement procedure is TBD.